aherbert/gdsc-smlm/docs/analysis_plugins.rst

 If the ``Precision correction`` option is selected the plugin will subtract the precision and report the apparent diffusion coefficient (:math:`D^{\star}`) from the jump distance analysis.

-.. index:: msd and precision correction
+.. index:: MSD and Precision Correction

-MSD and Precision correction
+MSD and Precision Correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Both the ``MSD correction`` and ``Precision correction`` can be applied to the fitted MSD to compute the corrected diffusion coefficient: